hardtware/DC2/README.md

 `docker run hello-world`

 4.6 Success!
-Disconnect power, ethernet and HTMI (if connected) and finish assembly in 1.4
+Disconnect power, ethernet and HDMI (if connected) and finish assembly in 1.4